apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Associate of Frenchman accused of mass rape of wife admits to similar abuse**
+**How Superhero Franchise Movies Lost Their Way: “It’s Actual Chaos”**

-You can read more about it [here](https://www.reuters.com/world/europe/associate-frenchman-accused-mass-rape-wife-admits-similar-abuse-2024-09-18/).
+You can read more about it [here](http://www.hollywoodreporter.com/tv/tv-features/superhero-movies-marvel-dc-the-franchise-hbo-1236004909/).

 ## Requirements
 - Python 3.8